doge15567/BLRPC/README.md

 # BLRPC
 Discord Rich Presence for BONELAB

-## Mod.io Mod Networker Support - doge15567's Addition
+## Mod Auto Downloader Support - doge15567's Addition
-* If networker is installed, custom maps and avatars will use the mod's thumbnail.
+* If a mod is installed with the Mod.IO downloaded, custom maps and avatars will use the mod's thumbnail.

 ## Fusion Support
 * If Fusion is installed, you can invite people to your Fusion servers through Discord.
 * It will show the current players in the server, then the max players allowed in the server in the status.

 ## Installation
-1. Download the latest release from [here](https://bonelab.thunderstore.io/package/CarrionAndOn/BonelabRichPresence/)
+1. Download the latest release from [here](https://thunderstore.io/c/bonelab/p/SoulWithMae/BonelabRichPresence/)
 2. Extract the zip file into your BONELAB directory

 ## Customization